kokoko3k/koko-aio-slang/docs.md

-        shown on their transparent areas (alpha channel) Switching this you can choose if you want to emulate leds: under the image (0/mix) or over the image (1/add)
+        shown on their transparent areas (alpha channel) Switching this you can choose if you want to emulate leds: under the image (0/mix) or over the image (1/add) Always colorize Foreground image (add mode only) When "Back/Foreground image alpha blend" is set to 1/add, you can choose to always colorize the foreground image by a certain amount.
+        This can be used to produce big haloes all around the tube.
+        This internally works by adding the amount of your choice to the alpha channel of the foreground image.

 **Luminosity dependant zoom:**
     On older CRT monitors, the picture gets bigger when the image was brighter.